mpldr/glog/README.md

 # gLog

 Your silver bullet logging solution.
+Because that is definitely what the world
+needed: another logging library.

 ## Features